#3: The Boy Who Took Out His Eye

 That's me on the back of the camel holding onto my big brother, Russell, for dear life.

 We lived in Tripoli when I was five years old, just outside Wheelus Air Force Base in Libya.
 We weren't military, we weren't even American but my father, formerly with British Intelligence had been hired to infiltrate the PX as a manager and investigate the cause of the store's outstanding financial losses.
-My dad turned out to be a great manager, in fact he was responsible for bringing the hoola hoop to North Africa, holding a big promotional party with hoola hoop demonstrations, clowns, balloons and lemonade in the parking lot.
+My dad turned out to be a great manager, in fact, he was responsible for bringing the hula hoop to North Africa, holding a big promotional party with hula hoop demonstrations, clowns, balloons, and lemonade in the parking lot.

 And he found the embezzler too, a good friend of his, he was sorry to say.
 Back then, (circa 1958) the base boasted one of the largest airplane hangars in the world and we went to a giant Halloween party in it.
 I went as Minnie Mouse; my tin foil tail trailing behind me and eventually tearing free.
 The older boys next door dressed up as women with huge breasts fashioned from pillows and great red lips.
 I think my brother was jealous because he had played it safe and just done himself up as a hobo.
 He was a fine tramp though with his burnt corked face and sweet blue eyes gleaming.